OpenRefine/OpenRefine/docs/docs/manual/wikibase/overview.md

 ### Upload edits to Wikidata

-The best resource is the [Uploading page](https://www.wikidata.org/wiki/Wikidata:Tools/OpenRefine/Editing/Uploading) on Wikidata.

-There are two menu options in OpenRefine for applying your edits to Wikidata.
+There are two menu options in OpenRefine for applying your edits to Wikidata, and the details of the differences between the two can be found in the [Uploading page](./uploading).
 Under <span class="menuItems">Export</span> you will see <span class="menuItems">Wikidata edits...</span> and under <span class="menuItems">Extensions</span> you will see <span class="menuItems">Upload edits to Wikidata</span>.
 Both will bring up the same window for you to [log in with a Wikidata account](#manage-wikidata-account).

 Once you are authorized, you will see a window with any outstanding issues.
 You can ignore these issues, but we recommend you resolve them.